Creditor Harassment Attorney in Queens

 - Conduct what appears to be a judicial process or otherwise act as though a governmental entity has authorized their collection tactics

-Even if we decide that taking a debt collector to court is not your best option, we may use other methods to end their attempts.
+Even if we decide that taking a debt collector to court is not your best option, our bankruptcy attorney in Queens may use other methods to end their attempts.
 We are a debt-relief law firm, which means we have a wide variety of strategies at our disposal to help you improve your financial circumstances and obtain freedom from relentless creditors.
 We may verify your debt (i.e. make sure it’s yours), represent you in a written and oral capacity, send a notice to agencies that orders them to stop contacting you, help you file bankruptcy, or utilize one of many other forms of debt relief.
+Reach out to a Hicksville creditor harassment attorney today.